TDiggens/diggens_thomas_WebTechCoursework2_resit/README.md

 Step 6.
 Once you are done with the program and wish to stop it hosting on localhost, press ctrl+c with the command prompt window active.
         (You may have to press ctrl+c twice in order to stop hosting).

 (Currently entering an incorrect username and/or password will cause the page to wait for a response from the server that does not exist.
-Unfortunately, I'm not sure as to what the problem isand was not able to fix it without compromising the signin validation.)
+Unfortunately, I'm not sure as to what the problem is and was not able to fix it without compromising the signin validation.)